-Are any of the following true for you?
-Would you like to...
+Are any of the following actions something you want to do?

 - Perform a DR test to demonstrate you are prepared for a disaster.